 There are various reasons to use Epsom salt for gardening.
 The salt contains magnesium, which gardeners would refer to as the major element in the growth of plants.
-It aids in speeding up the plant growth while also increasing the nutrient uptake of plants and deter pests.
+It aids in speeding up plant growth while also increasing the nutrient uptake of plants and deterring pests.
 Aside from these, here are the 21 amazing uses of Epsom salt for gardening.

 1. Improve the Germination of Seeds

 If you will use Epsom salt as soil amendment before you begin seeding, you are giving your garden a powerful boost right from the start.
 The Magnesium that’s found in the Epsom salt helps in the strengthening of the cell walls, which leads to a much stronger seedling.

 A lot of gardeners will use the Epsom salt as fertilizers due to the presence of Magnesium in it.
 In fact, a lot of commercial fertilizers are being added with magnesium in order to help the plant roots in taking up vital nutrients.

 Image Credit: Louisvilleky

 Another Epsom salt use in the garden would be to prevent the curling of the leaves, which is often due to magnesium deficiency among plants.
 Adding the salt around the base of the plant can help to prevent the leaves from curling.

 You have probably noticed how those plants and seedlings wilt whenever you move them from one pat to another, or from the indoors to the outdoors, etc. To avoid this, feed your plants with Epsom salt as soon as they are planted on their new environment.

 In the life cycle of a plant, it is the production of fruits that is considered the most taxing process.
 Applying Epsom salt to your trees, including nut trees and bushes can help to boost the level of chlorophyll inside the plant cells, which makes the trees to produce sweeter and healthier fruit.